-Engine oil pressure low/ Engine coolant temperature high warning light
+Engine oil pressure warning light

-This light warns of low engine oil pressure or high engine coolant temperature.

-If the light flickers or comes on during normal driving, pull off the road in a safe area, stop the engine and allow it to cool.
-If the light remains on after checking the oil and coolant, stop the engine immediately and call a NISSAN dealer or other authorized repair shop.
+This light warns of low engine oil pressure.
+If the light flickers or comes on during normal driving, pull off the road in a safe area, stop the engine immediately and call a NISSAN dealer or other authorized repair shop.

-This light is not designed to indicate a low oil or low coolant level.
-Check the oil level with the dipstick and check the coolant level on the reservoir.
-See "Engine oil" and "Checking engine coolant level" in the "Maintenance and do-it-yourself" section of this manual.
-Also see "If vour vehicle overheats" in the "In case of emergency" section of this manual.
+The engine oil pressure warning light is not designed to indicate a low oil level.
+Use the dipstick to check the oil level.
+See "Engine oil" in the "Maintenance and do-it-yourself" section of this manual.

-- Running the engine with the engine oil pressure warning light on could cause serious damage to the engine almost immediately.
+Running the engine with the engine oil pressure warning light on could cause serious damage to the engine almost immediately.
 Such damage is not covered by warranty.
-Turn off the engine as soon as it is safe to do so. - If the gauge indicates engine coolant temperature over the normal range. stop the vehicle as soon as safely possible.
-If the engine is overheated, continued operation of the vehicle may seriously damage the engine.
-See "If your vehicle overheats" in the "In case of emergency" section for immediate action required.
+Turn off the engine as soon as it is safe to do so.